-These topics can be molded into a framework that will make for an encompassing learning experience focusing on the four necessary skills (reading, writing, listening, and speaking).
+Topics should be molded into a lesson in a manner that will make for an encompassing learning experience focusing on the four necessary skills (reading, writing, listening, and/or speaking).

 - Learning the voting process in Canada.